jwardbond/jwardbond.github.io/_posts/reviews/books/2021-04-03-hillbilly-elegy-jd-vance.md

 <i class="fas fa-star fa-lg"></i>
 <i class="far fa-star fa-lg"></i>

-A candid peek into a side of America that I had only ever seen in YouTube videos - mostly those involving people with too-small shirts screaming in Walmarts, waving 2L bottles of soda over their heads as their waist-high children look watch apathetically.
+A candid peek into a side of America that I had only ever seen in YouTube videos - mostly those involving people with too-small shirts screaming in Walmarts, waving 2L bottles of soda over their heads as their waist-high children look on apathetically.
 This book was a thorough lesson in the many different journies the people around me have had to take to end up in the same place, albeit in a kind of typical rags-to-riches format.

 This book lightly touches on some heavy problems - ones that are woven together in inseperable knots that even the Author, who grew up in that recalcitrant tangle, struggles to make sense of: